grafana/shared-workflows/actions/push-to-gcs/README.md

 # push-to-gcs

+> If you are at Grafana Labs, follow these steps in the [internal documentation](https://enghub.grafana-ops.net/docs/default/component/deployment-tools/platform/continuous-integration/google-artifact-registry/) first.

 This is a composite GitHub Action, used to push objects to a bucket in Google Cloud Storage (GCS).
 It uses [OIDC authentication](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect) which means that only workflows which get triggered based on certain rules can